txt/mase/src/doc/SYLLABUS.md

 ### Homeworks

-+ Homeworks are due Tuesday before start of class.
 + Homeworks will be written into a public Github repo which students will create.
 + Students will shorten the url (using something like goo.gl) of the the main file of each homework submission
     + That url wull be pasted into the spreadsheet https://goo.gl/qj3Akp.